NPR News, Classical and Music of the Delta

 Garrett Robinson's Funky Boot

-This year’s gala highlights KEDM’s growing commitment to local music through The Boot, which airs nightly and showcases a blend of Louisiana artists, Southern regional acts, and Gulf South-inspired genres such as blues, funk, soul, and zydeco.
+This year’s gala highlighted KEDM’s growing commitment to local music through The Boot, which airs nightly and showcases a blend of Louisiana artists, Southern regional acts, and Gulf South-inspired genres such as blues, funk, soul, and zydeco.
 The program features a local artist every hour and is hosted by Cory Crowe, Jay Curtis, and Kirby Rambin, who guide listeners through the sounds and stories of the Delta.

 The station’s dedication to supporting local music extends beyond the airwaves with The Parish Playlist, a weekly listing of live music events across Ouachita Parish and northeast Louisiana.
 The Parish Playlist is KEDM’s part in developing the music economy of northeast Louisiana,” says Curtis.
 “Musicians and venues have expressed their gratitude for the email and social media updates that highlight the vibrant live music scene in our community.”